 We always intended on returning to explore the tower one afternoon with the kids, but we never did.
 Both times we arrived in Vernazza, it was close to lunch time and the streets were packed, so we didn’t spend much time exploring.

 Vernazza also has a beach that is easily accessible with small kids.

-If you plan to explore with a stroller, make sure to bring a lightweight one.
+If you plan to explore with a stroller, make sure to bring a lightweight travel stroller.
 You’ll definitely get your morning workout by carrying it up the stairs from the train station.
-Using a structured backpack carrier or a baby carrier would be a better option for visiting Corniglia.
+Using one of these hiking backpack carriers or a baby carrier would be a better option for visiting Corniglia.

 Manarola is only 500 meters from Riomaggiore, and most likely the image you are familiar with when you think of Cinque Terre.
 Our visit to Manarola was again early in the morning before most tourists arrived or emerged from their warm beds.
 We found at this time of the day, there was a lot of vehicle traffic so it wasn’t as conducive to letting the kids explore.

 This stretch of the SVA between Manarola and Corniglia is closed for repairs after a landslide.
 Despite this, we were still able to walk a portion of it to get the famous view from across the harbor.

 Though we didn’t visit it, there is a cemetery and little park with a playground in this area.
 The view we did get in the morning was well worth the time spent in this little village.

 Don’t miss all our Resources for Hiking with a Baby or Toddler.
 We cover everything from hiking tips to the best carriers for hiking.